310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Shinkai Kanata has also been revived, as an extra~♪
+shinkai kanata has also been revived, as an extra~♪
 {% endbubble %}

 {% bubble Chiaki %}